Thursday, October 3, 2019

 It is a valid therapy for lead poisoning or any condition similar.
 It is not approved for the treatment of autism but many parents do seek out this treatment to try to help their children.
 They believe these that these are the toxins that cause children to be autistic.
 It has been scientifically disproved repeatedly.

 The concept of chelation therapy comes from the belief that autism is caused by mercury exposure from vaccines.
 This is an unproven treatment and it is extremely dangerous.
 So dangerous, the clinical trials in 2008 of the treatment were canceled by National Institute of Mental Health (NIMH) due to "more than minimal risk."
 It showed in lab rats, it caused brain damage.
 "The Board deterimined that there was no clear evidence for direct benefit to children who would participate in the chelation trial and that the study presents more than a minimal risk."
+This trial was led by Susan Swedo.

 Of course, TACA was in favor of the trial.
 Rebecca Estepp from TACA said,"Our phones have been ringing off the hook since this got announced. . .
 We are dumbfounded and saddened that this study of a promising autism treatment will not happen.
 The government pulled the rug out from under us with no explanation."